Wilson 24Solar PlantsTM

 Wilson's concentrated solar power (CSP) system targets 5-6 cents/kilowatt-hour

-Wilson Solarpower is developing a highly-cost-competitive CSP (Concentrated Solar Power) system, the Wilson 24Solar PlantTM, that will be able to operate 24/7 everyday of the year independent of weather conditions.
+Wilson Solarpower is commercializing a highly-cost-competitive CSP (Concentrated Solar Power) system, the Wilson 24Solar PlantTM, engineered to operate 24/7 everyday of the year independent of weather conditions.
 The company's international team of experts showed under a US Department of Energy grant that this approach to CSP has the potential to reach electricity costs under 7 cents/kilowatt-hour.
 With further development and mass production, 5-6 cents/kWh may be achieveable.
-Because of its ability to store large amounts of solar heat for non-daytime use, the Wilson 24Solar Plant can provide firm, flexible, dispatchable power around the clock.
+Because of its ability to store large amounts of solar heat for non-daytime use, coupled with occasional backup fuel, the Wilson 24Solar Plant can provide firm, flexible, dispatchable power around the clock.

 In addition to its cost and operating advantages, the Wilson 24Solar Plant offers significant additional advantages over other clean energy technologies.
 The Plants use mostly proven, mass-produced components with minimal on-site deployment costs and and little impact on the land.
 In other words, all Wilson 24Solar Plants are identical and are erected quickly, like wind machines.
 Unlike most other CSP systems that use scarce water resources for making steam to drive large turbines, compressed hot air drives the turbines used in Wilson 24Solar Plants.
 These proven, plug-n-play "microturbines" can use gas or liquid fuels when the thermal storage system is depleted to maintain completely uninterruptible power, if desired.

-The Wilson 24Solar Plants can be sized as small as 300 kWe (kilowatts, for roughly 60-100 US homes) to provide distributed power adjacent to the load while also providing waste heat from the turbines in combined heat and power (CHP) applications.
-Tens, hundreds or thousands of Plants can be combined to provide power at any scale.
+The Wilson 24Solar Plants can be sized as small as 400 kWe (kilowatts, for roughly 80-100 US homes) to provide distributed power adjacent to the load while also providing waste heat from the turbines in combined heat and power (CHP) applications.
+Tens, hundreds or thousands of 24 Solar Plants can be combined to provide power at any scale.

 Special Advantages of the Wilson 24Solar Plant: